egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 > Normalization helps prevent feature leakage by ensuring that the scale of the variables in your model is determined solely by the training set and not by the test set.
 When you normalize based on the entire dataset, the mean and variance used for scaling include information from the test set, thus leaking information into the training set.
 This is problematic because it can give an optimistic bias to the evaluation metrics of the model when tested on the same test set, making the model look better than it actually is.
 By normalizing using only the training data, you ensure that the model is completely ignorant of the future data in the test set, offering a more realistic evaluation of its performance.

 My opinion: This is not the answer we're looking for.
-I couln't find the answer of this question on the internet also.
+I couldn't find the answer of this question on the internet also.

 * iii.
 How do you detect feature leakage?

-Answered in (i.)
+Answered in i.

 **18.** Suppose you want to build a model to classify whether a tweet spreads misinformation.
 You have 100K labeled tweets over the last 24 months.
 You decide to randomly shuffle on your data and pick 80% to be the train split, 10% to be the valid split, and 10% to be the test split.
 What might be the problem with this way of partitioning?

 In this case, the fact that validation and test data consist a minority part of the whole data, the model evaluation metrics might skew a lot.
-If somehow the distributions of these two differs even in a small scale this quickly reflects the performance scores.
-To solve this problem we can use cross validation.
+If somehow the distributions of these two differs even in a small scale, this quickly reflects the performance scores.
+To solve this problem, we can use cross validation.

 **19.** You’re building a neural network and you want to use both numerical and textual features.
 How would you process those different features?